 We now have the Shire and Rivendell network segments joined by the Shire-Rivendell router.
-For a third network, we are going to use the Rivendell-Mordor router to get to the Mordor host.
+For a third network, we are going to use the Rivendell-Mordor router to get to the Mordor client.

 - 1. Cable and configure the second interface on the Rivendell-Mordor router. - 2.
-Cable and configure the Mordor host. - 3.
-On the Rivendell-Mordor router, turn on ip-forwarding. - 4.
-Put a default route on the Mordor host; it should point to your Rivendell-Mordor router. - 5.
+On the Rivendell-Mordor router, turn on ip-forwarding. - 3.
+Cable and configure the Mordor client interface. - 4.
+Put a default route on the Mordor client; it should point to your Rivendell-Mordor router. - 5.
 Are we done?
 Can you ping a machine in the Shire?
 Why doesn't it work?